magento/architecture/design-documents/scalars-for-templates.md

 leaves only scalars and arrays of scalars.

 Also it's _getVariable()_ methods needs to updated to provide access only to scalar variables.

+To preserve backward compatibility instances of _DataObject_ will be accepted as well, then recursively their _getData()_ methods will be called to get a graph of scalars to use in templates.

 ###### Update core E-mail templates
 All E-mail templates present in core Magento must be updated to use values instead